 Creating a backup and archiving transaction logs is only useful if you can restore them successfully in case of a system failure.
-To make sure that your systems for archiving and restoring backups is complete and correct, it is good practice to perform the restore operation into a non-production system, replay tranlogs, and audit the repository.
+To make sure that your procedures for archiving and restoring backups is complete and correct, it is good practice to perform the restore operation into a non-production system, replay tranlogs, and audit the restored repository.
+Audit information can be found starting on page 159.